mzfr/slicer/readme.md

     - Also sometimes the company can just close it as `not applicable` and will claim that the KEY has a `usage cap` - r/suspiciouslyspecific :wink:

 * Return other API keys that are present in `strings.xml`

+## Installation

+You can download the binary from the [release](https://github.com/mzfr/slicer/releases) page.
+Also if you want you can clone this repository and build the binary yourself.

 ## Usage